SBouchard01/bao-visu/gemini-v1/PHYSICS.md

 $$ r_s \propto (\Omega_m h^2)^{-0.25} $$
 In the code, this is normalized to a reference $\Omega_m = 0.3$ (Power law index `0.25`).

+> [!NOTE]
+> In this case, this means only the BAO rings are considered as attractive points, and the painted galaxies only move towards these rings, not towards each other gravitationally.
+Also, the background galaxies do not participate in structure formation, but still expand with the universe.

 ## 3. Visual Approximations

 To create a compelling visual experience on a 2D screen, several non-physical transformations are applied.